 - And the ol’ pay for the person behind you in the drive-through never gets old!

-One last time… Kindness is contagious, cause an epidemic!
+One last time… Kindness is contagious, so let’s cause an epidemic!
 Have you been the recipient of a random act of kindness?
 Have you taken advantage of (or missed) an opportunity to do a spur of the moment act of kindness?
-Let me know in a comment!
+Feel free to share your thoughts in a comment.
 Thank you for being here and reading this post.
 It means the world to me.